 This is not an isolated case.
-The scene is similar in other organisations too.
-It’s not just the lack of technical skill, but more about the candidate’s attitude and behaviour to fit in the office environment and culture.
+The scene is similar in other organizations too.
+It’s not just the lack of technical skill, but more about the candidate’s attitude and behavior to fit in the office environment and culture.

 No matter which role you are recruiting a candidate for, a data-driven recruitment approach is the best way to find the right talent.
 Leverage predictive analytics to make your hiring process quick, consistent, and efficient.

 Find Candidates Who Are Committed

 Gartner says “By surfacing signals of candidate commitment, HR more easily separates job surfers from committed candidates.”

 Talent acquisition costs are soaring high and hence it is imperative for HR managers to find out candidates who are committed and not just job surfers.
 For example, for its high-volume roles, hotel giant Hilton has introduced a complete automated screening process that filters out passive candidates from seriously committed candidates.

 Healthcare multinational company Roche uses a complex business challenge while hiring it’s mid-level management candidates to identify only the serious candidates.